Meet Our Staff

-Dr. Scott earned his Doctorate in Clinical Psychology from Roosevelt University and completed his internship at the University of Illinois and postdoctoral fellowship at the University of Texas at Dallas.
+Dr. Scott earned his Doctorate in Clinical Psychology from Roosevelt University, completed his internship at the University of Illinois, and a postdoctoral fellowship at the University of Texas at Dallas.
 He’s held previous positions as a therapist, supervising psychologist, and faculty member at several universities across the U.S., including here in greater LA.

 Dr. Scott treats a wide variety of psychological concerns and has experience working with people from many backgrounds of life.
 He holds expertise in treating anxiety, ADHD, and relationship concerns from a psychodynamic perspective.
 He’s incredibly passionate about LGBT wellness and loves helping other gay or bisexual men thrive.
 His dissertation examined how we use online dating and navigate boundaries within romantic relationships.